Kevinpgalligan/sketches/README.md

 * `dots`: particles move around a flow field and displace dots.
 * `snowscene`: mountains and snow (currently doesn't work due to a bug in sketch).
 * `growth`: colourful blobs growing randomly.
+* `groove2`: recreation of a piece I saw at the Institute of Contemporary Art in Boston.